Rahulteja432/proofofconcepts/README.md

 # proofofconcepts
-This repository holds different proff of concepts
+This repository holds different proof of concepts